 Dig this: students of Thomas More, in the Brigade of Ss.
-Ferdinand & Isabella of Castille record their steps — in music, THEIRS! — on pilgrimage.
+Ferdinand & Isabella of Castille record their steps — in music, THEIRS! — on pilgrimage, in 2016.

 Viva Cristo Rey! … S A N F E R – N A N – D O !